-Extending 5.1 miles south of Venice Inlet is a critically eroded beach segment (R116 - R143) that has threatened development and recreational interests along the City of Venice, and to the south along a sewage treatment plant, Harbor Drive and Caspersen Beach.
-This area has a beach restoration project, and numerous concrete bulkheads exist at the north end of the City of Venice.
-To the south is a 0.7-mile segment of non-critical erosion (R143 - R146.5) and a 0.3-mile segment of critical erosion (R146.5 - R148.3) threatening private development.
+Extending 6.1 miles south of Venice Inlet is a critically eroded beach segment (R116 - R148.3) that has threatened development and recreational interests along the city of Venice, and to the south along a sewage treatment plant, Harbor Drive and Caspersen Beach.
+This area has a beach restoration project, and numerous concrete bulkheads exist at the north end of the city of Venice.